Marin County Open Space Bob Middagh Trail

 MCBC will work with Parks and other stakeholder groups to develop an outreach effort to assure a safe and successful transition to multi-use.

-Construction began in July, 2017 and should be completed by August 2017.
+Construction began in July, 2017 and was completed in the fall 2017.
 It is a best management practice to keep bikes and horses off newly constructed trails through their first winter.
-The trail will open to bikes and horses in the spring of 2018.
+The trail was scheduled to be open to bikes and horses in the spring of 2018.
+A lawsuit has delayed that action.
+We are following the situation closely and will provide details as soon as they are available.

 Background: The RTMP (Road and Trail Management Plan